Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 ABC Kids — Tracing and Phonics

-Best for: Toddlers (age 2-3) who need very basic letter exposure
+Who it's for: Toddlers (age 2-3) getting their first letter exposure

 Price: Free (ad-supported)